 Grades will be determined by performance on written and coding assignments, as well as participation in discussions in-class and on the course webpage.
 You will also be periodically asked to do readings from our course notes or from relevant papers, and provide short (2-3 sentence) written summaries.
 There will be six assignments (with deadlines outlined on the course calendar) comprised of both a written and coding portion.
-To give you a bit of flexibility during the semester, you can skip any one of the five assignments with no penalty.
-The remaining assignment can be completed for up to 15% extra credit.
+(Note that the first two are easier than the rest!)
+To give you a bit of flexibility during the semester, you can skip two of the seven assignments with no penalty.
+You will automatically receive a full 15% credit for the sixth assignment.
+The remaining (seventh) assignment can be completed for up to 15% extra credit.
 The last assignment (A6) will be given in lieu of a final.
 The grade breakdown is as follows:

 - (15%) A0: Combinatorial Surfaces (can’t skip this one!)

 - (15%) A1: Exterior Calculus (can’t skip this one!)

 - (15%) A2: Discrete Curvature

 - (15%) A3: Surface Fairing

 Randomized grading: For your written assignments, we will randomly grade a subset of problems.
 For the problems we do not grade, we will assume you got them 100% correct and you will receive full credit.
 You’re welcome.